Women in the Spanish democratic transition period: Spanish Constitution of 1978

 The Cortes of 1977 had to try to find a way to navigate the demands of the newly liberated left, who wanted to see reforms like the legalization of abortion and divorce, with the Catholic Church who opposed both.
 The last time the state had been in conflict with the Church was in 1931, with the founding of the Second Republic and no one wanted to see renewed political violence.

 On 22 May 1978, four UCD deputies and four Socialist deputies met at a restaurant in Madrid to try to find a compromise on major issues as they related to how they were addressed in the constitution.
 These issues included divorce and abortion.
 The UCD deputies went into the meeting having consulted their PCE and Catalan counterparts and gotten their approval for these talks.
 All agreed this was a necessary step to avoid a breakdown in the process of writing a new constitution.
-Allianz Popular was left out of these discussions.
+Allianza Popular was left out of these discussions.
 One of the reasons UCD went into decline after the 1977 elections was the party was forced to take positions on major issues of the day, including divorce, abortion and the use of public money for private schools.

 In the first draft of the constitution, both PSOE and PCE supported the legalization of abortion and divorce.
 UCD supported the legalization of divorce, but at a later date.
 UCD opposed the legalization of abortion.
 Coalición Popular opposed both the legalization of abortion and divorce.
 A compromise was reached on divorce that would see the issue addressed in later legislation through the text of Article 32.2 which said, "the law will regulate the forms of matrimony... [and] the causes of separation and dissolution."
 No agreement could be reached over abortion, and Article 15 had the ambiguous text "todos tienan derecho a la vida" at the insistence of UCD and Coalición Popular so the door could be left open to make abortion illegal.